routingblog/arbitration/content/docs/problems.md

 # Class Actions

+- The ability to block class actions is the primary motivation to compel arbitration.
+It is rare for a company to try to force an individual lawsuit into arbitration but common for arbitration clauses to be invoked to block class actions. [^arbstudyfact1]

 - The ban on class actions in particular makes it unlikely that many claims of corporate wrongdoing—particularly those that involve small sums for each in large groups of individuals—will ever be heard.
 As Justice Breyer opined, “Only a lunatic or a fanatic sues for $30.” [^stone3]

 - A commercial entity can cloister itself away from significant financial liability, as well as any correlative damages award meant to deter unsavory behavior [^classdismissed]